 Our two principal performance venues are the Doctorow Center for the Arts in Hunter, and the Orpheum Performing Arts Center in Tannersville.

 The Doctorow Center contains Evelyn Weisberg Hall, a 165-seat performing arts center.
 The full technical specifications are available here.

 The Orpheum Performing Arts Center is a spectacular, 12,500 square foot theater.
 Every seat is a great one with clear sightlines to the stage, and we look forward to developing extensive dance programming in this venue.
 You can find the full specifications, as well as pictures, here.

 The Catskill Mountain Foundation has extensive and affordable facilities for artistic residencies in a spectacular natural setting only two hours from metropolitan New York.

 Our Village of Hunter facilities include four charming guesthouses with 22 bedrooms, located on or near Main Street.
 They are in close proximity to our theater and corporate retreat centers.

 The hotel and guesthouses in Maplecrest are located at the Sugar Maples Center for Arts and Education, on the site of the former Sugar Maples Resort, a 15-minute drive from Hunter Mountain.

 The Sherwood House features 14 large, private bedrooms, each with a private bath, and a large common area for groups in residence.
 Including adjacent guest houses, we can offer over 20 bedrooms for arts groups.

-We also offer seven bedrooms in the Orpheum housing, adjacent to our Orpheum Film and Performing Arts Center in the Village of Tannersville.
+We also offer seven bedrooms in the Orpheum housing, adjacent to our Orpheum Performing Arts Center in the Village of Tannersville.
 Most of the bedrooms in our artist housing offer a private bathroom for each bedroom, and two beds per room.